cufyorg/mmRPC/README.md

 function that creates something and a function that deletes it, the designer is required to define two paths instead of a single one with two methods.
 Thus, forcing consistency.

+### Ultimate Goal

+This is NOT a specification for a new communication protocol but a way to generate specifications, clients and UI for existing communication protocols.

+Someone can use this project to create specification for a http service and not anything else and the specification still be a valid and compatible http.

+It is because of this goal, content encoding was chosen to be the widely used JSON format with the shape of the content controlled by the user of this project.

+Don't be intimidated by the number of modules or generators, these are optional helpers for the user to make use of the specification they wrote.

 ### Q/A

 - Q - When will you complete the docs?